nats-io/nats-pure.rb/docs/service_api.md

 end
 ```

-The options are:

 `name` is an alphanumeric human-readable string that describes the endpoint.
 Multiple endpoints can have the same names.

 Options can contain:
 - `:subject` (optional) - an optional NATS subject on which the endpoint will be registered.
 Defaults to `name`.
 - `:metadata` (optional) - a hash containing additional information about an endpoint.
 - `:queue` (optional) - an override for a service and group.